AaronJimenezGarcia/PuzzleBobble-Game-Public/README.md

 In this repository there are three different folders:

-* code: This folder contains the code of the game.
 * game: This folder contains the executable of the game with the required .dll and assets. **It is necessary to install MINGW software in order to execute the game.
 The download can be found in this webpage [https://osdn.net/projects/mingw/releases/]**
 * video_demo: This folder contains a small video of the game.